-Originally from East Troy, Wisconsin, Angela received her Master of Public Policy from the University of Chicago and earned her undergraduate degree from Beloit College.
-She lives in Louisville, Kentucky, with her mellifluous husband, Caleb, and their two children, Coraline and Cyrus.
-In her spare time, Angela seeks personal liberty through yoga and hiking in nature.
+Originally from Wisconsin, Angela received a master’s degree in public policy from the University of Chicago and earned her undergraduate degree from Beloit College.
+She lives in Kentucky with her mellifluous husband, Caleb, and their three children.
+In her spare time, Angela expands her horizons with yoga, hiking, travel, and non-fiction literature.